JackRobinsonIW/How-to-React-becoming-a-god/introTopics/README.md

   - Testing utilities {.fragment .fade-down}
   - Component Libraries! {.fragment .fade-down}

-note: Being a library primarily for the development of Facebook, there is a vested interest in ensuring productivity
+note: Being a framework primarily for the development of Facebook, there is a vested interest in ensuring productiveity
 note: There is great tooling, and solid principles surrounding React.
 note: From Browser development tools, to supporting multiple programming paradigms, to other open source toolings, React really can be nice to work with.
-note: Being a part of the Javascript ecosystem means less code for you to write - why reinvent the wheel?

 ---